 2. PANTAQ CALLE

 To get to this place, you should go through the narrow street Recoleta where there are restaurants, shops and hostels with great prices.
 Pantaq means “mistaken” or “a person that makes mistakes.”
 So Pantaq Street comes to mean “the street of the one that makes mistakes,” maybe because is a dead-end alleyway.
-This word in Quechua is formed like this:
+This word in Quechua has two parts:

 - Pantay: Make a mistake